happycodelucky/SwiftRootCAChallengeResolver/README.md

 # RootCAChallengeResolver

 A package to support use of [URLSession](https://developer.apple.com/documentation/foundation/urlsession) to make SSL request where the service utilizes a self-signed certificate.
-Using RootCAChallengeResolver encourages not pervasive disabling [ATS](https://developer.apple.com/documentation/security/preventing_insecure_network_connections).
+Using RootCAChallengeResolver encourages less pervasive disabling of [ATS](https://developer.apple.com/documentation/security/preventing_insecure_network_connections).

 As always, be careful of the endpoints you trust.
 They should ideally be endpoints your organization hosts.